 Debbie joined the PROCAT team in September 2016 as Head of HR and her priorities are to focus on the strategic development of the HR function to ensure this meets the needs and expectations of the college and its learners.

-Ros Parker - Director of Learning
+Ros Parker - Interim Principal and Director of Learning

 Ros joins PROCAT with extensive experience of working with employers, museums, trusts and education providers to achieve excellence in the delivery of skills that enable young people and adults to achieve their aspirations.

 Ros is relentless in her focus to create learning environments that inspire individuals to develop the skills, knowledge and experience they need for sustainable employment and progression into further learning.
 Developing an innovative and relevant suite of qualifications that employers, students and Apprentices value is always a key priority and presents an exciting challenge that Ros is keen to embrace.

 Dawn has worked in post 16 education for nearly 20 years starting as a volunteer through to managing an Ofsted rated ‘Good’ college.
 Dawn is passionate about giving students the chance to reach above and beyond their potential through developing a wide range of skills.
 Recently Dawn has run her own consultancy company working for Colleges on improving their English, maths and Foundation provision as well as leading on reviews of safeguarding and Prevent for both providers and local authorities.